kube-reporting/metering-operator/Documentation/dev/developer-guide.md

   `Gopkg.lock` and `vendor`.'
 Commit messages should be in the following forms:
   - `Gopkg.toml: Add new dependency $your_new_dependency`
   - `Gopkg.lock,vendor: Add new dependency $your_new_dependency`

+### Using images built by Jenkins

+If you have a PR or branch being built my Jenkins, you can use the images it's publishing from each build to test out the changes that aren't in master yet.
+For details on the image tag format, please follow the instructions in our [jenkins guide](jenkins.md#using-images-built-by-jenkins).